Seizing the Moment: Stakeholder Perspectives on Future Refugee Hosting Approaches in Kenya

 Patience Kiara

 Patience spearheads ReDSS Kenya's agenda as the Country Manager.
 She is a seasoned Durable Solutions expert with over 10 years of experience in East and Horn of Africa.
-Leveraging her legal background (Advocate of the High Court of Kenya) and Master's in International Studies, Patience champions innovative solutions for displaced populations.
+Leveraging her legal background as an Advocate of the High Court of Kenya and Master's in International Studies, Patience champions innovative solutions for displaced populations.
 She has a proven track record of leading multi-stakeholder initiatives to empower refugees, IDPs, returnees, and host communities.

 Scroll to Top